avelino/awesome-go/README.md

 ## Sponsorships
 > [![GitAds Support](https://images.gitads.io/awesome-go)](https://tracking.gitads.io/?repo=awesome-go)

-**We have no monthly cost**_, but we have employees **hard working** to maintain the Awesome Go, with money raised we can repay the effort of each person involved!
+**We have no monthly cost**_, but we have employees **working hard** to maintain the Awesome Go, with money raised we can repay the effort of each person involved!
 All billing and distribution will be open to the entire community._

 A curated list of awesome Go frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).